Operational Security Guide¶

 - Use a separate profile/user for circumvention apps on shared devices

-- Don't screenshot QR codes - Or delete immediately after import
+- Don't screenshot QR codes — or delete immediately after import

 - Delete bundle files after importing to your apps

-- Use device encryption - Enable full disk encryption
+- Use device encryption — enable full disk encryption

 - Set strong device PIN/password